VMware vSAN as Persistent Storage for MongoDB in Containers

 When configuring MongoDB in containers in a Kubernetes cluster, see the following best practices:

 - vSphere: Follow Getting Started on vSphere to deploy Kubernetes cluster on vSphere 6.5.

 - Kubernetes cluster scale: Create 2 x node number so that every working node has a standby node in case the working node fails, allowing the backup node to host the pods as soon as possible.

-- vSAN Storage Policy-Based Management (SPBM): Disable checksum of vSAN if 10% latency increase cannot be tolerated.
-The reason is when comparing performance with checksum enabled/disabled, the performance difference (ops/sec or latency) is around ten percent for an intensive update workload like YCSB workload A.
+- vSAN Storage Policy-Based Management (SPBM): Deactivate checksum of vSAN if 10% latency increase cannot be tolerated.
+The reason is when comparing performance with checksum enabled/deactivated, the performance difference (ops/sec or latency) is around ten percent for an intensive update workload like YCSB workload A.

 This section provides a summary of this reference architecture and validates vSAN as persistent storage for MongoDB in containers.